UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Does APG&E require a deposit?

-Like most Texas providers, APG&E may require a deposit based on your credit history.
-Check APG&E’s enrollment terms for current deposit and waiver options to see if you qualify for an exemption.
+Like most Texas providers, APG&E may require an initial deposit based on a soft credit check.
+Check their enrollment terms for current deposit waiver options, which frequently apply to military veterans, victims of family violence, or customers 65 and older.

 Does APG&E offer 100% renewable energy plans in Texas?

-While APG&E occasionally offers green energy options, 100% renewable plans are not their standard offering.
-The majority of their straightforward fixed-rate plans rely on the standard Texas grid mix, which currently consists of roughly 5% to 6% renewable sources unless you purchase an upgrade.
+While APG&E occasionally features targeted green energy options, 100% renewable plans are not their core offering.
+The majority of their straightforward fixed-rate plans rely on the standard Texas grid mix, which currently consists of roughly 5% to 6% renewable sources unless you purchase an eco-upgrade.

 What happens if I cancel my APG&E contract early?

-Both providers charge early termination fees (ETFs) for fixed-rate contracts.
-These fees vary by plan and term length, so it is vital to check your specific plan’s Terms of Service and EFL before switching to understand the exact cost of canceling.
+Both providers charge early termination fees (ETFs) for breaking a fixed-rate contract.
+APG&E typically charges a fee based on the remaining months left on your term or a flat penalty, so it is vital to check your specific plan’s Terms of Service before making a switch.

 How do I avoid the early termination fee when switching from Gexa or APG&E?

-In Texas, you can generally avoid an early termination fee if you move to a new address and provide proof of your move.
-Additionally, state rules allow you to switch providers without a penalty within 14 days of your contract expiration date.
+In Texas, you can naturally avoid an early termination fee if you are moving to a new address and provide proof of your move.
+Additionally, state rules allow you to switch providers without a penalty as long as you do so within 14 days of your contract expiration date.

 Who has better customer service, Gexa or APG&E?

-Recent 2026 ratings generally favor Gexa Energy for customer satisfaction, partly due to their robust online account management tools.
-APG&E offers straightforward service but has received mixed feedback regarding call center wait times and phone support availability.
+Recent 2026 industry ratings generally favor Gexa Energy for overall customer satisfaction, largely due to their robust online account management tools and responsive digital app.
+APG&E offers highly straightforward service but occasionally receives mixed feedback regarding call center wait times during busy moving seasons.

 About the Author